i-am-bee/acp-mcp/README.md

 </div>

 The **ACP to MCP Adapter** is a lightweight standalone server that acts as a bridge between two AI ecosystems: **Agent Communication Protocol (ACP)** for agent-to-agent communication and **Model Context Protocol (MCP)** for connecting AI models to external tools.
-It allows MCP applications (like **Claude Desktop**) discover and interact with ACP agents without direct ACP implementation.
+It allows MCP applications (like **Claude Desktop**) to discover and interact with ACP agents as resources.

 ## Key Features